seanpmaxwell/Typescript-Best-Practices/README.md

   - `// @FK + "join type" (i.e. 1-1 or 1-many)`: foreign-key
   - `// @AC`: auditing columns which are not also foreign-keys (i.e. `createdAt`, `updatedAt`)
   - `// @Tr`: transient entries appended to an object outside the database level
-    - Generally, try to use derived-types in palace of entites with transient-keys.
+    - Generally, try to use derived-types in place of entities with transient-keys.

 #### User model snippet
 ```ts